A Framework for Universality in Physics, Computer Science, and Beyond: Summary, Conclusions Outlook

 Besides the above, we expect that there are many relevant instances of our framework, whose details are yet to be worked out: \begin{enumerate} \item \emph{Universal graphs:} A graph $G$ within a given class is called a universal graph if all graphs from this class can be embedded into $G$ (\cite{Ra64}).
 Distinct notions of universality arise for different types of embeddings.
 In the simplest case, a universal graph contains all other ones as subgraphs.

 \item \emph{Neural networks:} In order to construct complex functions from basic building blocks, one can use neural networks.
 By the universal approximation theorem \cite{Cy89,Ho91b,Cs01}, feed-forward neural networks with one hidden layer can approximate any continuous function to arbitrary precision.
 Analogous results hold for restricted Boltzmann machines \cite{Le07}.
 As such, these neural network architectures are universal for the task of expressing an unknown function in a compositional manner.
-(See also \cite{De20d} for similarities between this type of universality, universal spin models and universal Turing machines).
+The idea of funtional completeness for categories of polynomial circuits \cite[section 5]{wilson2023axiomatic} provides another perspective on this example and could perhaps be formulated in our framework.
+See also \cite{De20d} for similarities between this type of universality, universal spin models and universal Turing machines.

 \item \emph{Universal grammar:} In order to explain that an individual is capable of learning any natural language, Chomsky proposed the idea of a universal grammar as a `meta-grammar' with unfixed parameters \cite{Ch65} (see also \cite{Hi13b}). ``Programming'' (in the sense of our discussion from the \nameref{sec:Introduction}) is synonymous with fixing particular parameter values, upon which the universal grammar specializes to the grammar of any natural language.